Bitcoin Cash Privacy Guide

 An important part of maintaining privacy is getting your coins without doing KYC on a exchange which might attempt to trace transactions or pass this data on to others.
 One great way to get BCH anonymouslyis to earn it directly.
 Although certainly not possible for everyone this is also a great way of preserving privacy.
 Another option is to use a peer-to-peer market place where buyers and sellers trade directly with eachother without KYC.
 These marketplaces can implement non-custodial escrow mechanisms so the platform can mediate when there's disputes but can never take the money for itself, so there is no counterparty risk.

-Local Cryptos, the popular peer-to-peer marketplace with non-custodial escrow for BCH is unfotunately closing down.
+Local Cryptos, the main peer-to-peer marketplace with non-custodial escrow for BCH has unfortunately closed down.

 UTXO management